hakuhodo-technologies/scope-rl/rtbgym/README.md

 ## Overview

 *RTBGym* is an open-source simulation platform for Real-Time Bidding (RTB) of Display Advertising, which is written in Python.
-The simulator is particularly intended for reinforcement learning algorithms and follows [OpenAI Gym](https://gym.openai.com) interface.
-We design RTBGym as a configurative environment so that researchers and practitioner can customize the environmental modules including WinningPriceDistribution, ClickThroughRate, and ConversionRate.
+The simulator is particularly intended for reinforcement learning algorithms and follows [OpenAI Gym](https://gym.openai.com) and [Gymnasium](https://gymnasium.farama.org/)-like interface.
+We design RTBGym as a configurative environment so that researchers and practitioner can customize the environmental modules including `WinningPriceDistribution`, `ClickThroughRate`, and `ConversionRate`.

 Note that, RTBGym is publicized under [OfflineGym](../) repository, which facilitates the implementation of offline reinforcement learning procedure.